sstadi1357/first-last-races-bot/README.md

    6. Roles
    7. Points Settings
    8. Scheduler
+   9. Users and their colors (Only if you're using the google sheet.)
 2. Set holiday dates in `src/config/holidayDates.js`.
 These dates will be grayed out in the sheet.
 3. Customize optional presence values in `src/functions/presenceModule.js`.